Data and Drive parity on AIStor

 To get an idea of how various combinations of data and parity drives affect the storage usage, let’s take an example of a 100 MiB file stored on 16 drive MinIO deployment.

 If you use 8 data and 8 parity drives, the file space usage will be exactly twice, i.e. 100 MiB file will take 200 MiB space.
-But, if you use 10 data and 6 parity drives, same 100 MiB file will take around 160 MiB.
+But, if you use 10 data and 6 parity drives, the same 100 MiB file will take around 160 MiB.
 If you use 14 data and 2 parity drives, 100 MiB file consumes only around 114 MiB.

 But, it is important to note that as you bring the number of parity drives down, you’re making data less redundant.
-For example, with 14 data and 2 parity drives, an object can withstand only 2 drives losses, if you lose the 3rd drive, you will lose your data.
-So, MinIO does not recommend this configuration unless it is for non-critical data.+-------------+-------------+---------------+---------------------+
+For example, with 14 data and 2 parity drives, an object can withstand only 2 drive losses, if you lose the 3rd drive, you will lose your data.
+So, MinIO does not recommend this configuration unless it is for non-critical data.

 This table summarizes the data/parity drives and corresponding storage space.
 The field storage usage ratio is simply the drive space used by the file after erasure-encoding, divided by actual file size.